Sri Lankan diaspora: New Zealand

 The early arrivals to come to New Zealand from what was then British Ceylon were a few prospectors attracted to the gold rushes.
 By 1874 there were a mere 33 New Zealand residents born in Ceylon.

 The numbers arriving continued to increase, and at the 2013 census there were over 11,000 Sri Lankans living in New Zealand.

 Sri Lankan New Zealanders comprised 3% of the Asian population of New Zealand in 2001.
 Out of the Asians, the Sri Lankans were the most likely to hold a formal qualification and to work in white-collar occupations.
 Sri Lankans mainly worked in health professions, business and property services, and the retail and manufacturing sectors, in large numbers.
-Most lived in Auckland and Wellington, with smaller populations in Waikato, Manawatu, Canterbury and others.
+Most lived in Auckland and Wellington, with smaller populations in Waikato, Manawatū, Canterbury and others.

 Returning

 Sri Lankan expatriates have a low rate of return migration to Sri Lanka, even though many continue to maintain close ties with their home country.
 Though there have been cases where most migrated back to their homeland at least some point in their life.